Cray-HPE/docs-csm/operations/network/management_network/dell/mstp.md

 ## Expected results

-1. `spanning-tree` mode is configured
+* `spanning-tree` mode is configured.
-1. `spanning-tree` is enabled, if loops are detected ports should go blocked state
+* `spanning-tree` is enabled, if loops are detected ports should go blocked state.
-1. `spanning-tree` splits traffic domain between two DUTs
+* `spanning-tree` splits traffic domain between two DUTs.

 [Back to Index](../README.md)